The Rotterdam Marathon in October

 But in the end I nevertheless managed to get a nice collection of autumn marathon pictures.
 The weather was also helpful, because rarely did Roffa’s marathon take place under such a bright blue sky.

 I found it almost touching to be part of this marathon.
 To see that the citywide party, which this day always is in Rotterdam, can take place again, after a year and a half of misery.
 With bands, tiny orchestras, djembe groups and deejays along the route.
 With people who encouraged their loved ones with signs and banners (“C’mon Anne, run with your fat ass!”, I’m not making this up).
-With spectators shouting complete strangers through difficult moments, with a little help form the names on the shirts (“Go Hans, you can do it!”)
+And with spectators shouting complete strangers through difficult moments, with a little help form the names on the shirts (“Go Hans, you can do it!”)

 You don’t hear much about the race for the first place when you bicycle through the city to take pictures.
 It was only when I got home that I heard that for the first time in living memory, the winner was not from Ethiopia or Kenya, but from Belgium: Bashir Abdi.
 He not only ran the fastest time ever in Rotterdam, but also set a European record: 2:03.35.
 Even on the bike I couldn’t have kept up with him…

 Apparently the conditions were ideal not only for photography but also for running.
 You wonder if the marathon can’t take place in autumn every year.
-But probably this fine weather was a lucky shot; after all, last week we also had a few very wet, bleak and windy days.
+But probably this fine weather was a lucky shot.
+After all, last week we also had a few very wet, bleak and windy days.
 In any case, the next marathon is scheduled for April 10, 2022, in less than six months.
 Great, so my autumn photo series will remain unique.